 If you want to disable Quick Boot so your AVD always performs a cold boot, do the following:

-- Select Tools > AVD Manager and click Edit this AVD .
+- Select Tools > Device Manager and click Edit this AVD .

 - Click Show Advanced Settings and scroll down to Emulated Performance.